Common Questions About Our Fee-Only Advisory Service

 -

 NarStar LLC is a sole-owner, single-adviser firm.
-If I am incapacitated or die, trading activity stops.
+If I'm incapacitated or die, trading activity stops.
 The succession plan documented in Form ADV covers wind-down procedures: clients are notified, advisory agreements terminate, and you retain full control of your account at Interactive Brokers.
 Your assets stay in your account.
 Nothing is automatically liquidated.
 You would need to choose a new adviser or manage the account yourself.

 What You Pay